Decoder-only Clustering in Attributed Graphs: Additional Experiments

 \subsection{Sensitivity Analysis}

-The three simulation studies in Scenarios 1 - 3 are repeated for the proposed GFL method, with varying latent dimensions $d \in \{3,5,7,10\}$.
-Table \ref{tab:sim_sensitivity} reports the results, with the values for $d=3$ directly duplicated from Tables 1, 2, and 3 for comparison.
+The three simulation studies are repeated for the proposed GFL method, with varying latent dimensions $d \in \{3,5,7,10\}$.
+Table \ref{tab:sim_sensitivity} reports the results, with the values for $d=3$ directly duplicated from Tables \ref{tab:sim2}, \ref{tab:sim1}, and \ref{tab:sim3} for comparison.
 The proposed method is robust when the latent dimension is relatively low.
 However, when $d=10$, the performance declines significantly, likely due to over-fitting.
-In this case, the latent representation, which contains both temporal and structural information, could include excessive noise that deteriorates the clustering results.
+In this case, the latent representation, which contains both structure and attribute information, could include excessive noises that deteriorate the clustering results.